 “This renovation was a solid old home in Chaplin Estates.
 We wanted to approach the design by retaining some of the key original period details such as the old fireplace and some of the leaded windows.
 In marrying the old with the new, we added black windows and an expansive, glass walk-out to the outside.

 Our vision at this point was to include lighting which felt warm and elegant yet simplistic in its design.
-Lambert & Fils was the go-to lighting brand that was used in three of the rooms in this project.
+Minimalist lighting fixtures were the go-to lighting used in three of the rooms in this project.
 These fixtures were specifically chosen because of their lines, how the light would best be captured in each space and the atmosphere it would create.”

-In the living room, Lambert & Fils‘ minimalist Antipode pendant holds the seating area together with its elegant form.
-Handcrafted in Montréal by Samuel Lambert and his talented design team, this brass light (like all Lambert & Fils luminaires) will impress those obsessed with fine details.
+In the living room, a minimalist pendant holds the seating area together with its elegant form.
+This brass light will impress those obsessed with fine details.

-In the media room, a more playful Beaubien Suspension light drops the ceiling to create a cozy atmosphere while maintaining the home’s modern sensibility.
+In the media room, a more playful chandelier drops the ceiling to create a cozy atmosphere while maintaining the home’s modern sensibility.

-In the master bath, a dimmable, elegant Perchoire pendant suspended above the bathtub creates a sense of peaceful luxury.
+In the master bath, a dimmable, elegant triangular pendant suspended above the bathtub creates a sense of peaceful luxury.

 “We used two of the RBW lights, both the Akoya pendant and the Monocle sconce.
 Both lights are LED which was part of our mandate for the usage of energy-savings options.
 But, the true beauty of each light is in its detail.
 The Akoya pendant is illuminated with its perforated shell, it warms the room with the glow of its pearl base.
 The Monocle sconce, being a very directional light, was chosen for the third floor hallway to illuminate the landing and provide a warm beacon of light.”